beck1888/blib/README.md

 This codebase has tools for many very different jobs, so I've tried to document what does what.

 Also, I did use AI to help me clean up a lot of this code so other people can understand it.
 Just felt like I should mention that.
+And there is also a lot of code that I had written before, but I had AI help me refactor it for better readability and maintainability.

 Finally, **this code is meant to be run on macOS.** Parts of it may work on other operating systems, but I haven't tested it there.
 Some code also assumes you have 1Password set up, certain API keys, etc. Without those, some of this code will not work.